PMunch/data.vm/DESIGN.md

 When the address of an atom is looked up, it returns the position for the 0-th byte in the chunk data.
 From there it is possible to traverse or execute the data within the chunk.
-The reader of the data should not attempt to read the data stored in chunks.
-To execute the `hello_world` procedure, simply look up the chunk with the `hello_world` atom address and start executing the instructions in the chunk.
+The consumer of the data should not attempt to read the data stored in chunks directly, but rather run the correct data aquisition procedure according to the format.
+To execute the `hello_world` procedure, simply look up the chunk with the `hello_world` atom address and start executing the instructions in the chunk as detailed in the "Execution" chapter.

 ### Numbers
-All numbers (and by extension atoms) are stored as signed variable length numbers according to the Protobuf Zig-Zag encoding.
-That is 0 is stored as 0, -1 is stored as 1, 1 is stored as 2, etc. The bottom seven bits are data, and the highest bit is used for whether or not it's the final byte in the number.
-(Maybe have both signed and unsigned numbers?
-Especially if strings are implemented using these as one byte now only stores -63..64 so only half the range will ever be used.
-Same for atoms.
-Also, how to deal with floating point?
-Maybe two signed numbers, base and power of ten)
+All data is stored as variable length numbers, either unsigned or signed and ZigZag encoded.
+That is 0 is stored as 0, -1 is stored as 1, 1 is stored as 2, etc. The encoding is a run-length based one where the first byte stores trailing 0 bits with how many more bytes should be read.
+Floating point numbers are stored as two consecutive signed numbers, the base number, and the power of ten to raise the number two.
+This means that 3.14 will be stored as the numbers 314 and -2 and -31400 will be stored as -314 and 2.

+### Instructions
+Instructions are stored as unsigned variable length numbers like everything else, but the instruction set is limited to fit in a single byte.

 ### Strings
-Strings are stored as null-terminated UTF-8 strings.
-(Store strings as variable length numbers?
-UTF codepoints instead of UTF-8 as numbers?
-Remove string handling from the VM and introduce memory copying instructions instead?
-Pro: can deal with strings, cons: have to have some way of specifying sizes and such?)
+Strings are also stored as variable length numbers, each number signifying a Unicode codepoint.
+This means that to convert it into any of the common UTF encodings it is required to read each code-point and encode them.
+Strings can be either null terminated or length encoded, this is up to the program in question.

 ## Implementing the VM

-Once the procedures to create hashes and parse numbers and strings then the actual execution of programs can be done.
+Once the procedures to create hashes and parse numbers are implemented then the actual execution of programs can be done.
 The VM needs a couple simple things to function, namely a table of chunks to do look ups in, an execution pointer, and a some data element pointers.
 The execution pointer is simply a chunk and the